shli1126/Gomoku-brick/README.md

 ### Features:
 + Undo Move: Players can retract their moves.
 + Online Support: Players can connect and compete with others over the internet or LAN.
+(Not implemented yet)
-+ "Throwing Knife": Each player is granted a single opportunity to remove any pieces within a specified 2x2 square area on the board, potentially disrupting the opponent's progress or clearing a path for their own victory.
++ Boom: Each player is granted a single opportunity to remove any pieces within a specified 2x2 square area on the board, potentially disrupting the opponent's progress or clearing a path for their own victory.

 ### Update
 Friday 12/15 Milestone 3: Demonstration